Saturday, September 15, 2012

 Graphite & acrylic glazes on canvas, 6' x 8'

-"I try to capture a certain moment of light on the water," says Ehret.
+"I try to capture a certain moment of light on the water," he says.
 "This is one of the faces of water.
 It has a certain quality or gesture to it.
 It speaks somehow, has an emotion."

 Chris Adessa, "Sheltered Beach"